Step by step

-The land for Australia’s first restorative natural burial ground came as a generous donation from permaculturists Ray South and Jane Pickard, co-owners of Banded Bee Farm.
-Funding from the burial ground will be used to restore the 1km section of Saumarez Creek that runs past the property.
+The land for Australia’s first restorative natural burial ground came as a generous donation from permaculturists Ray South and Jane Pickard, co-owners of Banded Bee Farm, west of Armidale in NSW.
+Funding from the burial ground will be used to begin restoration of the vegetation along the Saumarez Creek.

 Armidale Tree Group (ATG) is an environmental not-for-profit that’s been operating since 1983.
 When ATG’s ecologist Dave Carr recognised the potential of the project to fund the restoration of the 54km wildlife corridor along the Saumarez Creek, the organisation pledged their ongoing support.